Mark (rapper): Other ventures

-Ambassadorship
+Endorsements

-In 2022, Polo Ralph Lauren selected Mark as the Korean ambassador of the brand.
+In October 2022, Polo Ralph Lauren selected Mark as the Korean ambassador of the brand.

+In February 2025, Mark was selected as ambassador of cosmetics brand Espoir.
+In March, French high jewelry maison Boucheron welcomes Mark as a Friend of the Maison.
+In April, Mark was announced as a brand ambassador of Tim Hortons Korea.
+In October, Mark was announced as the new brand model of the skincare brand, COSRX.

 Philanthropy

 In February 2023, Mark donated ₩150 million to the Hope Bridge National Disaster Relief Association to help victims of the 2023 Turkey–Syria earthquake and ₩10 million to the Community Chest of Korea along with Genie Music.

+In March 2025, Mark donated ₩100 million to the Hope Bridge National Disaster Relief Association to help aiding the recovery of areas affected by wildfires in the Ulsan, Gyeongbuk, and Gyeongnam regions.